+This a complete analysis with well written and organized report.
+I would suggest you to always write out the regression model with estimated coefficients when the number of predictors isn’t large.

 Ames Housing Analysis

 Introduction

 This research is conducted on behalf of Century 21 Ames.
 We will be analyzing housing data for Ames, Iowa collected between 2006 and 2010.